 Every event needs a project manager.
-Be sure to see if they on the quote!
-Project managers can be really extremely helpful for you at your event.
-Often it’s hard to find the right person to talk to at your event, you aren’t sure off the top of your head who is running lights or your presentations and chasing them down seems like a headache.
-When you have a project manager you don’t need to worry about that.
-Project managers are the main point of contact for you and make your life a lot easier.
+Be sure to see if they are on the quote.
+They are the main point of contact for you and make your life a lot easier.
 Always make sure project managers have a little bit more time budgeted on your quote.
 This allows them to get there early, to be there before set-up, and stay late to make sure everything is ready for the next day.
 Project managers are a member of your team and help your event run smoothly.

 Be Careful When You Cut Labor

 In this quote, you see labor is reduced during the banquet.
 This is a way you can save money and reduce costs.
 However, when labor is cut to save money on smaller sessions or banquets there is a risk you take.
 If something goes wrong and the qualified people who were running the larger show earlier aren’t there noticeable problems could arise.
-The smaller staff may not be equipped to handle the issue and unfortunately, your banquet could be toast.
+The smaller staff may not be equipped to handle the issue.
+Consequently, your banquet can pay the price.

 We saw additional notes in today’s quote, but you will not always see this effort.
 Additional notes are a great asset to a quote.
 They can be used to make everyone’s responsibilities crystal clear and set expectations.
 In additional notes be sure to add in who operates power, calls the show, managers the speakers.
 Also be sure to add important times like set-up, rehearsals, start-times, and breakdown.
 This way you can make sure everything is accurate and matches the schedule.

 When you look at your quote it’s extremely hard to imagine what the stage will look like reading AV terms.
-You know what truss is but what does it really mean?
+You know what a truss is but what does it really mean?
 You see your lighting section but is it really enough?
-To eliminate the guesswork and ensure you are getting the set up you really want request a 3D render or CAD design of your scenic.
-This will allow you to visualize and see exactly what the event set up will look like.
-Be aware that a 3D rendering takes a lot of time and can’t be overnight, so make sure to give your AV company the time they need to create one for you.
+To eliminate the guesswork and ensure you are getting the setup you really want request a 3D render or CAD design of your scenic.
+This will allow you to visualize and see exactly what the event setup will look like.
+Be aware that 3D rendering takes a lot of time and can’t be done overnight, so make sure to give your AV company the time they need to create one for you.

 Check for Missing Items

 With any AV quote always check for missing items.
-If you aren’t sure if an item is needed ask!
-A common item we see left off are laptops, always ask if your AV company will be bringing the laptops or if you need to supply them.
-Additionally, you want to make sure they have a backup laptop or you do ready to go with presentations in case your primary laptop has issues.
-We all know technology seems to break at the absolute time, so cover your bases and have a backup!
+A common item we see left out is laptops.
+Always ask if your AV company will be bringing the laptops or if you need to supply them.
+Additionally, you want to make sure they have a backup laptop in case your primary laptop has issues.
+We all know technology seems to break at the absolute time, so cover your bases and have a backup.

 Microphones are another item you may be missing.
 You will probably see some microphones on quotes but make sure you have enough.
 You may need more microphones than you think.
-Microphones are easily forgotten.
-Let’s say for example you have 2-panel sessions back to back.
-The first panel has 4 speakers, the second panel has 4.
-So it makes sense to think you only need 4 mics right?
-But, if you have tight turn arounds you will want to have your 2nd-panel mic’d and ready to get on stage before the first panel has finished.
-In this case, you will need a minimum of 8 mics.
-You also want to add a backup in case any malfunction so really you are looking at more like 9-10 mics for a smooth show and transition.
-If you are trying to save costs another way around this is to just be mindful and not schedule panels back to back with tight turn arounds.
+Let’s say for example you have two sessions back to back, with four speakers each.
+You need more than four microphones, though.
+If you are trying to save costs another way around this is to just be mindful and not schedule panels back to back with tight turnarounds.

 This page had some alarming clauses that should send up some red flags if you see these on your quotes.

-We hope you enjoyed this AV Audit and learned some practical tips you can apply when reviewing your next set of AV bids.
-Do you have a bid you would like us to review?
-Please submit them !
-If your bid is selected we dissect it live on air and make sure you are getting what you need!
+We hope you enjoyed this AV audit and learned some practical tips you can apply when reviewing your next set of AV bids.
+If you want to learn more, check out our content on event AV.